janvier-w/travel-with-friends/README.md

 The **core** functionality:

-- [ ] View of list of trips in a table and map view
+- [ ] Users can view a list of past and upcoming trips sorted by date.
+- [ ] Users can add and plan upcoming trips.
-- [ ] Add a trip to your list of trips
+- [ ] Users can add multiple destinations to a trip.
-- [ ] Add friends to your trip
+- [ ] Users can add travel friends to a trip.
-- [ ] Have everything synced up between you and everyone in your trip (via Realm.io)
+- [ ] Users and their travel friends can save places, activities, restaurants and accommodations they have interest on.
-- [ ] Ability to vote on accomodations and points of interests between people in your trip
+- [ ] Users and their travel friends can vote on which saved places, restaurants and accommodations in finalizing their itinerary.
-- [ ] Keep track of total group costs for trip (hotels, rentals, etc) and show how much people owe in local currency and home currency
+- [ ] Users and their travel friends can keep track of the overall and individual costs as well as balance amount paid/owed in local and home currency for each plan (tickets, hotels, rentals, etc) in their itinerary.
+- [ ] Everything in the trip planning is synced up between users and their travel friends (via Realm.io).
+- [ ] Users can view and step through the trip itinerary chronologically in a table and map view.
-- [ ] Remove a trip from trip list
+- [ ] A user can withdraw from a trip.
+The app automatically removes the trip from the user's list and makes adjustment to the saved interests, votes and costs.
-- [ ] Invite a friend to download the app
+- [ ] Users can invite a friend to download the app.

 The **optional** functionality:

-- [ ] The ability for a user to put in cost, region, and have the app pick a list of locations for you to choose from
+- [ ] Users can view their travel friends' individual activities on the trip.
+As an example, user A can see flights schedule of user B who is joining from a different city/country.
+- [ ] Users can share their trips anonymously for other users to get inspiration from.
+- [ ] Users can get recommendation based on their budget and travel region.

 ## License